 The TT-OSL signal has been attributed to two basic electron traps; the recuperated (Re-OSL) and the basic transfer (BT-OSL) component, also referred to as the residual (e.g., Wang et al., 2006; Adamiec et al., 2010).
 The residual level in this study was estimated by evaluating an equivalent dose (De) on modern analogs of aeolian sands for dated deeper sediments from the Monahans areas.
 Also, the rate of solar resetting for the natural TT-OSL signal was quantified by varying time exposures with a laboratory-based Honle solar simulator.
 If the BT-OSL component is appreciable, it should be subtracted from the TT-OSL signal to isolate better the Re-OSL component (e.g., Wang et al., 2007; Jacobs et al., 2011; Brown and Forman, 2012).

-The TT-OSL signal is induced in the laboratory with an elevated preheat (at 290° C) from normally untapped, deeply stored electrons (~1.57 eV) (e.g. Wang et al., 2007; Jacobs et al., 2011; Brown and Forman, 2012;).
+The TT-OSL signal is induced in the laboratory with an elevated preheat (at 290° C) from normally untapped, deeply stored electrons (~1.57 eV) (e.g., Wang et al., 2007; Jacobs et al., 2011; Brown and Forman, 2012).
 This deeply trapped TT-OSL signal of quartz often shows resistance to solar resetting, compared to the OSL-SAR response (e.g., Tsukamoto et al., 2008; Porat et al., 2009; Jacobs et al., 2011).
 Thus, TT-OSL is most suitable for well solar-reset sediments, like aeolian quartz grains from the Monahans dune field (e.g., Singarayer et al., 2005).
 Specifically, the TT-OSL signal may need days to months of sunlight exposure to reset to a low definable level; in comparison, the corresponding OSL-SAR signal is reset in seconds to minutes (e.g., Duller, 2008; Jacobs, 2011).
 The peak emissions associated with the TT-OSL signal are comparatively low at 102 to 104 photon counts/0.4s; in comparison with OSL-SAR emissions of 105 to 106 photon counts/0.4s.
 The resultant low photon output and signal-to-noise ratio, low sensitivity to laboratory irradiation and changing dose sensitivities with thermal transfer can complicate De determinations (e.g., Pagonis et al., 2008; Brown and Forman, 2012).

-1.2 Stratigraphic and Sedimentologic Framework
+1.3 Stratigraphic and Sedimentologic Framework

 The aeolian stratigraphic record from any one sediment core, particularly for an active dune field like the Monahans, is highly incomplete and may reflect a biased, preservational record (Stokes and Bray, 2005; Stauch, 2018).
-Most geologic time in eolian depositional sequences is represented by erosional unconformities and the intervening periods of pedogenesis on timescales of 102 to 105 yr, reflecting wetter, vegetated, and more stable surface conditions.
+Most geologic time in eolian depositional sequences is represented by erosional unconformities and the intervening periods of pedogenesis on timescales of 102 to 105 yr., reflecting wetter, vegetated, and more stable surface conditions.
 Soil development preserved in this stratigraphic context often reflect catenary variations, cummulic soil morphologies with aeolian additions, and “welding” of numerous periods of pedogenesis, separated by relatively thin (< 2 m) aeolian sediments (Ruhe and Olson, 1980; Olson and Nettleton, 1998; Kemp, 2001).
 The formation of > 0.5 m thick carbonate (stage 2-4) and/or argillic horizons in the Monahans setting yield erosion resistant strata, enhancing in places, the preservation of certain pedosedimentary facies.
 An important and common process in active dune systems is lateral erosion, truncation and reworking of previously deposited sand that significantly reduces the preservation of the prior depositional record.
 Reworked eolian sands are well recognized in the BWD and Holocene aeolian sands (Holliday, 1989; Gustavson, 1996).
 Episodes of heightened eolian activity, dominated by erosion, may be obscured in the stratigraphic record, particularly if the system is sediment starved.
 Thus, there are numerous environmental factors like, wind speed, sediment supply and availability, groundwater level, and armoring by paleosols, that control the preservation of eolian sediments and the nature of the stratigraphic record (Stauch, 2018).